secretlifeof/juhuui/README.md

 ## Create class names

 Function for creating class names.
-To give you the freedom of developing according to your needs.
+Just for the power of freedom.
+Performance is better than the above.
 If you are looking for a tool that only creates class names we recommend a smaller tool called [otion](https://github.com/kripod/otion).

 ```js
 import { css } from 'juhuui';